giraypultar/keyvalue_caravel/README.md

 for MPW-3

-More information on how to build and use it is in the caravel_user_project repo
+More info on how to build and use this is in the caravel_user_project repo.